yandex-cloud/docs/en/interconnect/concepts/priv-con.md

 To set up a private connection, you need a **point-to-point subnet**.
 It is used to configure IP connectivity between the {{ yandex-cloud }} equipment and the client or telecom provider equipment.

 The point-to-point subnet size may be either `/30` or `/31`.
+Other subnet sizes are not allowed.

-An address space used in a point-to-point subnet should meet the [RFC 1918](https://datatracker.ietf.org/doc/html/rfc1918) specification:
+You can use the following IP address ranges in point-to-point subnets:

 * `10.0.0.0/8`
 * `172.16.0.0/12`
 * `192.168.0.0/16`
 * `169.254.0.0/16`

-IP addressing from subnets in other ranges is not allowed.
+IP addressing in other ranges is not allowed.

 {% note info %}

 When you set up a private connection, only IPv4 addresses are used.
-Currently, you cannot use Ipv6 addresses.
+Currently, you cannot use IPv6 addresses.

 {% endnote %}